Volunteer to help with recreation programs, special events, adaptive programs, maintaining parks, and more

 - Nature Center Assistant - Assist ranger staff in the Nature Center at Upper Tampa Bay Park by helping with the care of animals, assisting guests, and helping with interpretive tours when needed.
 Experience with animal care, reptiles and/or aquariums highly preferred.

-- Veterans Museum Docent - Provide visitors with tours, lectures, and general information at the museum at Veterans Memorial Park & Museum
+- Veterans Museum Docent - Provide visitors with tours, lectures, and general information at the museum at Veterans Memorial Park & Museum.

 Parks & Recreation opportunities